Ebrima Y. Jallow

 • Statistical process control.

 What are my options - When confronted with a problem, at times our first instinct is to approach the problem from a single angle and pick the first seemingly plausible-sounding solution.
-This is a recipe for disaster.
-As I Ching once said, “When the road comes to an end, change directions and you will pass through”.
+This takes you to a Local Minimum when your goal is a Global Maximum.
+So do as I Ching once said, “When the road comes to an end, change directions and you will pass through”.
 Try multiple approaches to a problem, brainstorm, and select the optimal solution.

 When the road comes to an end, change directions and you will pass through